 The Examination Committee consists of the student’s supervisor and two qualified examiners.
 The advisor is the Chair of the committee.
 Examiners that are external to the Geography Department must be approved by the Graduate Program Director.

 Date and time

-Normally, three weeks before the examination is to take place, the supervisor is to arrange with the Graduate Administrator the date, time and location of examination.
-The supervisor is to provide the Graduate Administrator with the names and contact information of the other examination committee members.
+Normally, three weeks before the examination is to take place, the supervisor is to arrange with the Graduate Advisor the date, time and location of examination.
+The supervisor is to provide the Graduate Advisor with the names and contact information of the other examination committee members.

-The Graduate Administrator will provide the examination committee members with the formal notification of examination and information on the courses the student has taken as part of their program.
-Course outlines/syllabi of the courses taken by the student can also be provided, on request
+The Graduate Advisor will provide the examination committee members with the formal notification of examination and information on the courses the student has taken as part of their program.
+Course outlines/syllabi of the courses taken by the student can also be provided, on request.

 Final project delivery